Application Policy Information

 If you are unable to enroll in the term in which you were admitted, some programs may allow you to defer your admission to a future term; however, the semester must be within the next two terms.
 For example, if you were admitted in fall, you could defer your admission to the following spring or summer.
 Because of the term restriction, this option may be available only for programs that admit in multiple terms throughout the academic year.
 To confirm your options, please contact us.

 You are expected to enroll each fall and spring term (summer is optional).
 If you do not take classes in a spring or fall term, you will need to reapply.

-If it has been less than a year since your last enrollment, the update application form may be used to update your record rather than a new application and fee.
+If it has been less than a year since your last enrollment, the update enrollment form may be used to update your record rather than a new application and fee.

 If you do not enroll within a one-year period after your initial enrollment, you will be required to submit a new application and application fee.
 We encourage you to review any program-specific enrollment requirements with the graduate advisor of your program as admission is not guaranteed.

 In addition to the forms above, it may be helpful to submit a leave of absence form if you are a master's, specialist, or pre-candidacy doctoral student; doctoral candidates must submit the leave of absence form.

 Major: Should you desire to change your major program or add a Teacher/Professional Certification, you must complete a new application and pay the application fee.
 Allow a minimum of six weeks to process program changes.
 Acceptance into one graduate program does not ensure acceptance into another graduate program.

 Minor/Concentration: If you wish to change your minor, you must complete a Change of Minor/Concentration form.